joonty/pessimize/README.md

 Pessimize adds version numbers with the pessimistic constraint operator (`~>`, a.k.a. "spermy" operator) to all gems in your `Gemfile`.

 ### Why?
-You should be using `~> x.x.x` to limit the version numbers of your gems, otherwise `bundle update` could potentially break your application.
+You should be using `~> x.x` to limit the version numbers of your gems, otherwise `bundle update` could potentially break your application.
 Read the section on "why bundle update can be dangerous" for a more detailed description, or take a look at the [rubygems explanation][2].

 ### But why a gem?